 Therapy and Counselling

-Therapy is used to get the patient to think about ways to change their life and how to deal with obstacles that can help prevent recovery.
-These can be one to one or group sessions with other addicts or family members..
-Not only can this get the the root of the issues that lead to addiction, but it is also a fantastic way to get advice on avoiding relapse and being able to cope with life beyond addiction.
+Therapy is used to get the patient to think about ways to change their lives and how to deal with obstacles that can help prevent recovery.
+These can be one to one or group sessions with other addicts or family members.
+Not only can this get the root of the issues that lead to addiction, but it is also a fantastic way to get advice on avoiding relapse and being able to cope with life beyond addiction.

 Support from friends and family

 Addiction recovery is not an easy process and more support you get from loved ones, the higher the chances of success.
 If someone close to you needs help with addiction, your support can be the first step towards recovery via an intervention.
 Family support throughout the rehabilitation process can help boost the chances of success by offering positive and constructive advice.

 Medications can be used to help with different aspects of recovery, including detox and preventing relapse.
 Detox medications are used to help to overcome the withdrawal symptoms that occur when removing the substances from the body.
 This step is only the beginning of recovery and detox should not be seen as the only part of recovering from addiction.
 Other medications help to reestablish normal brain functions and prevent relapse.
 A well-known example is methadone, which helps heroin addicts to wean themselves off opioids.